Saartje87/pbjs-0.6/docs/PB-$.md

 ### appendTo

-Append element to target element.
+Append every element in the set to the target element.

 ###### Signature
 ```javascript